-- 37. Still Unanswered: Whose idea was it that Pruitt travel to Morocco in December 2017 to promote natural gas, which is not the EPA's job? - 38.
-Still Unanswered: Before traveling to Morocco, why was Pruitt's only briefing before the trip conducted by political staff, not career staff in the agency's international affairs office, which typically coordinates foreign trips? - 39.
-Still Unanswered: Who from the natural gas industry did Pruitt discuss the trip with? - 40.
-New: Why was it necessary for the EPA to spend a reported \$40,000 to take 10 staffers on a two-day trip with two one-hour public meetings? - 41.
-New: Are there more meetings in Morocco that have not been revealed?
-If so, why not, and what were they? - 42.
-New: Carl Icahn, an old friend of Donald Trump who vetted Pruitt to become EPA Administrator, owns Cheniere Energy Inc., a major liquefied natural gas exporter.
-And Cheniere Energy and Exxon Mobil are both clients of the lobby firm William and Jensen, where Stephen Hart who co-owned Pruitt's condo worked and have employed lobbyists on issues relating to liquified natural gas.
-Were Icahn or Chenier or Exxon's interests discussed during the Morocco trip? - 43.
-New: Natural Gas Producer Devon Energy and the American Fuel and Petrochemical Manufacturers each donated six-figure sums to national electioneering groups associated with Pruitt, and Devon was a large contributor to his Oklahoma campaigns.
-Were their staff or expertise used in the pre-trip briefing? - 44.
+- 42. Still Unanswered: Whose idea was it that Pruitt travel to Morocco in December 2017 to promote natural gas, which is not the EPA's job? - 43.
+Still Unanswered: Before traveling to Morocco, why was Pruitt's only briefing before the trip conducted by political staff, not career staff in the agency's international affairs office, which typically coordinates foreign trips? - 44.
+Still Unanswered: Who from the natural gas industry did Pruitt discuss the trip with? - 45.
+New: Why did Pruitt reportedly cancel a public appearance with an energy efficiency expert in Morocco and instead meet with the chairman of a large phosphate exporter? - 46.
+Still Unanswered: Why was it necessary for the EPA to spend a reported \$40,000 to take 10 staffers on a two-day trip with two one-hour public meetings?

+- 47. Still Unanswered: Are there more meetings in Morocco that have not been revealed?
+If so, why not, and what were they? - 48.
+Still Unanswered: Carl Icahn, an old friend of Donald Trump who vetted Pruitt to become EPA Administrator, partly owns Cheniere Energy Inc., a major liquefied natural gas exporter.

+And Cheniere Energy and Exxon Mobil are both clients of the lobby firm William and Jensen, which has interests relating to liquified natural gas.
+Were Icahn or Chenier or Exxon's interests discussed during the Morocco trip? - 49.
+Still Unanswered: Natural Gas Producer Devon Energy and the American Fuel and Petrochemical Manufacturers each donated six-figure sums to national electioneering groups associated with Pruitt, and Devon was a large contributor to his Oklahoma campaigns.
+Were their staff or expertise used in the pre-trip briefing? - 50.
 Still Unanswered: What benefit did the EPA get from Pruitt's Morocco trip?